-The Katwe Craters also known as Katwe-Korongo explosion craters form part of the Uganda Volcanic craters in the prepossessing bed of Queen Elizabeth National Park in Toro Western Uganda.
+The Lake Katwe Crater lakes also known as Katwe-Korongo explosion craters form part of the Uganda Volcanic craters in the prepossessing bed of Queen Elizabeth National Park in Toro Western Uganda.
 The explosion katwe craters are seen covering a field about 210 kilometres in size.

 Well, straddling through the epic woodlands of the remarkable Mweya Peninsula, you actually feel the breath of the Uganda wildlife Safari when you step a foot on the highest elevation landscapes in the most toured national Park Queen Elizabeth.